First of all, who is your favorite vampire? Unless you said Spike from Buffy, you’re wrong. But I guess we can still be friends.

 For Now, Keep It Simple

-I’m not gonna lie, vampire facials sound really cool...in theory.
+I’m not gonna lie, vampire facials sound cool...in theory.
 So metal!
 Bragging rights forever!
 But that’s a lot of money and discomfort for a treatment that has yet to prove itself.

 If a glowing complexion is your goal, there are easier, cheaper, and less painful options that can rejuvenate your skin without resorting to an actual bloodbath.